501 - Live at Bass Concert Hall (Austin Night 1)

 Austin can drink.

-So I'm going to be right here, confirming the lucidity of whoever you drink.
+route.
+So I'm going to be right here confirming the lucidity of whoever you do.

 Give her a big old Texas hello when you see her.